treacher/payslip_generator/README.md

 - Pay periods aren't taken into consideration when it comes to calculating the monthly pay, so this solution doesn't cater for partial months only for full months.
+- CSV file will not have headers in it.